 Administrative Actions.
-The NPS currently is evaluating PWC use in several of its 388 units.
+The NPS currently is evaluating PWC use in several of its 390 units.
 That effort began in 2000 when the agency issued a rule prohibiting PWC use in 66 of the 87 units where motorized boats were allowed (65 Fed.
 Reg.
 15077, effective April 20, 2000).
 The rule allowed PWC use to continue until April 22, 2002, at the remaining 21 areas while the NPS evaluated whether to permanently authorize PWC use and develop special regulations.
 The rule recognized that certain National Recreation Areas (NRAs), such as Lake Mead and Glen Canyon, might choose to continue PWC use because their establishing legislation emphasized motorized water-based recreation as a primary purpose.
-An April 2001 negotiated settlement of a lawsuit by Bluewater Network and Earth Island Institute over the PWC rule prohibited PWCs from the 21 areas unless the Park Service initiated park-specific rules and environmental analyses.
-PWCs could continue to operate during the rulemaking process, which was to be completed by specified deadlines.
+An April 2001 negotiated settlement of a lawsuit by Bluewater Network and Earth Island Institute over the PWC rule prohibited PWCs from the 21 areas unless the Park Service initiated park-specific rules and environmental assessments.
+PWCs could continue to operate during the rulemaking process, but only until specified "grace period" deadlines.

 The NPS has been working on such park-specific rules and analyses for the 21 areas.
-The NPS has lifted PWC bans and authorized their use in nine designated areas: Lake Mead, Glen Canyon (Lake Powell), Lake Meredith, Amistad, Lake Roosevelt, Chickasaw and Bighorn Canyon NRAs, and Assateague and Fire Island National Seashores.
-Seven of the areas currently closed to PWCs are working on environmental reviews and special regulations on PWC use.
-The NPS has proposed rules to allow PWCs in two: Pictured Rocks National Lakeshore (November 15, 2004) and Gulf Islands National Seashore (March 17, 2005).
+The NPS has lifted PWC bans and authorized their use in 11 designated areas: in 2003, Lake Mead and Glen Canyon (Lake Powell) NRAs, and Assateague National Seashore; in 2004, Lake Meredith, Lake Roosevelt, Amistad, and Chickasaw NRAs; in 2005, Bighorn Canyon NRA, Fire Island National Seashore, and Pictured Rocks National Lakeshore; and in 2006, Gulf Islands National Seashore.
+Five areas are working on environmental reviews and special regulations on PWC use, and the NPS has proposed rules to allow PWCs in three: Cape Lookout National Seashore (Dec.
+29, 2005), Gateway NRA (Feb.
+24, 2006), and Curecanti NRA (March 17, 2006).
 The agency prohibited PWC use in another 5 of the 21 areas (effective April 22, 2002) that had completed an environmental review process and favored PWC bans: the Cape Cod and Cumberland Island National Seashores, Delaware Water Gap and Whiskeytown NRAs, and Indiana Dunes National Lakeshore.

 Draft NPS Management Policies include revisions concerning PWCs (sec.
 8.2.3.3).
-The draft replaces existing language stating that "(PWC) use is prohibited unless it has been identified as appropriate for a specific park" and consistent with visitor use criteria (sec.
+The draft replaces existing language stating that "(PWC) use is prohibited unless it has been identified as appropriate for a specific park" and is consistent with visitor use criteria (sec.
 8.2), with revised wording stating that "(PWC) use may be permitted through special regulations and when this use has been identified as appropriate for a specific park."
 Whether these changes would have a substantive impact on PWC management is unclear.